klavins/ECEP520/week_1/README.md

 Exercises (Due Friday 18 Jan at 11:59pm)
 ===

+1. If you are new to Linux, go through a tutorial, such as the one at [linuxcommand.org](http://linuxcommand.org/).
+Do the "Learning the Shell" part.
+Don't worry about writing scripts.

 1. Make a new directory in your ECE590 Github repo called `hw_1`.
 Copy the contents of the `fractions` directory from `week_1` to that directory.
 This will be the starting point of these exercises.

+1. Note: To avoid committing compiled objects to github, you should make the following .gitignore file in the root of your repo (i.e. in ECE590):
+    ```
+    bin/
+    build/
+    html/
+    latex/
+    docs.config
+    doxygen_sqlite3.db
+    ```
+    If you make any changes to docs.config, you might not want to ignore that particular file.
+But for now, we are not using any of its details.

 1. Add a function to the fractions example called `reduce`.
 It should take one Fraction argument and return a Fraction in lowest terms.
 Add tests into unit_test.c of the following form:
     ```c